co360/html-starter/mocha-chai-testing/mocha-learn/readme.md

 - The QUnit-inspired interface matches the "flat" look of QUnit, where the test suite title is simply defined before the test-cases.
 Like TDD, it uses suite() and test(), but resembling BDD, it also contains before(), after(), beforeEach(), and afterEach().

+## Test directory

+If you have nested folders in `test` directory, you need to invoke Mocha with `--recursive` option!

+See test script in `package.json`.